 UW-Madison researchers are involved with several research projects focusing on the emerald ash borer.
 These projects range from biological control efforts to insecticide options for protecting ash trees from EAB.

-EAB research in the lab of Dr. Chris Williamson (UW-Madison Entomology Department) has focused on evaluating and developing insecticide management strategies.
-The Williamson lab has been conducting field trials in the greater Milwaukee area since 2009, and has recently initiated a trial in the Beloit area.
+EAB research by Dr. Chris Williamson and P.J.
+Liesch (UW-Madison Entomology Department) has focused on evaluating and developing insecticide management strategies.
+The Williamson lab has been conducting field trials at sites in the greater Milwaukee area since 2009, and has recently initiated a trial in the Beloit area.
 While insecticides are not a cost-effective option for large areas, recent work has shown that many of the commercially-available insecticide products for homeowners and professional arborists can be effective in preserving the health of individual trees.
 A list of available insecticide options can be found in the EAB News and Resources Page.